gardenjs/gardenjs/README.md

 In order to be able to output variants or states of components, you must create two additional files in the component directory:

-1. With the `<component>.example.svelte` file you create all variants/states of the component.
+With a `<component>.example.svelte` file you create all variants/states of the component.
 It then looks like this, for example:

 ```js
 <script>